-The Foundation Board of Trustees recognizes excellence in implementing nursing research in the practice setting by awarding the Evidence-Based Practice Award.
+The Center for Nursing at the Foundation of New York State Nurses Board of Trustees recognizes excellence in implementing nursing research in the practice setting by awarding the Evidence-Based Practice Award.
 This award is given to an individual or group using research-based evidence to make a practice change that results in demonstrated improvement in outcomes for the patient and family, staff, community, or organization.
 The Evidence-Based Practice Award is designed to encourage these practices at the bedside.
-(Note: current members of the Foundation of New York State Nurses Center for Nursing Research and Nursing Research Fellowship are ineligible to be nominated or to participate in the nomination process.)
+(Note: current members of the Center for Nursing at the Foundation of New York State Nurses Cathryne A. Welch Center for Nursing Research and Research Fellowship are ineligible to be nominated or to participate in the nomination process.)
+This award is made biennially (2019, 2012, etc.)

 Eligibility for the award includes: